-Established in 2007 by the Nuclear Decommissioning Authority, the nucleargraduates programme celebrates its 10-year anniversary in 2018.
-This ground-breaking programme was created to address critical skills shortages across the UK nuclear industry by recruiting and developing a new generation of talented STEM graduates, resulting in over 340 graduates completing or currently on programme.
+Established in 2007 by the Nuclear Decommissioning Authority, nucleargraduates was created to address critical skills shortages across the UK nuclear industry by recruiting and developing a new generation of talented STEM graduates, resulting in over 450 graduates completing or currently on programme.

-The programme is one of the most ambitious ever put together for graduates, collaborating with twelve world-leading organisations – Radioactive Waste Management, the Environment Agency, International Nuclear Services, Jacobs, Low Level Waste Repository Ltd, Magnox Limited, Nuclear AMRC, Nuclear Decommissioning Authority, Office for Nuclear Regulation, Rolls-Royce and Sellafield Ltd. Prior to starting the programme graduates are matched up with one of the sponsoring organisations who will fund their nucleargraduates experience and the graduate will join their workforce upon completion of the programme.
+The programme is one of the most ambitious ever put together for graduates, collaborating with eleven world-leading organisations – Radioactive Waste Management, the Environment Agency, Nuclear Transport Solutions, Jacobs, Low Level Waste Repository Ltd, Magnox Limited, Nuclear AMRC, Nuclear Decommissioning Authority, Office for Nuclear Regulation, Rolls-Royce and Sellafield Ltd. Prior to starting the programme graduates are matched up with one of the sponsoring organisations who will fund their nucleargraduates experience and the graduate will join their workforce upon completion of the programme.

 The two-year graduate development programme has been designed to allow graduates to develop their technical skills as well as understanding the political and commercial factors affecting the industry and their role in the wider context of the industry.
 Graduates undertake three secondments with three different organisations and can expect to find themselves working with Government, on-site with private sector supply chain and regulatory authorities.
 There is also the exciting possibility of going on an international secondment.
 Graduates have spent time in the USA, Canada, Japan, Spain, Germany, Sweden, China, Austria, UAE and Australia bringing valuable knowledge and experience back to the UK.

-Graduates are not limited to the group of twelve sponsor companies when undertaking their three secondments, to date more than one hundred organisations of varying size and turnover have provided secondment opportunities to nucleargraduates.
+Graduates are not limited to the group of eleven sponsor companies when undertaking their three secondments, to date more than one hundred and twenty organisations of varying size and turnover have provided secondment opportunities to nucleargraduates.
 This unique structure allows individuals to face the challenge of learning a range of managerial styles, geographical cultures, business type characteristics and how supply chains differ, all whilst building their chartership portfolios.